 The student must request in writing permission to present the dissertation prospectus no later than one month prior to the proposed date for presentation of the prospectus.
 A departmental form for this purpose is provided in the appendix.
-The dissertation prospectus must be presented no later than two years after the student enters the program.
+The dissertation prospectus should be presented 1 year after successfully passing the comprehensive exam but must be presented no later than three years after the student enters the program.
 The prospectus must include a pertinent review of the literature related to the student's research topic; a statement of the proposed research; a discussion of the significance of the research; a statement of the hypothesis/hypotheses to be tested; a description of the research methodology; a discussion of the specific data to be collected; a description of the means by which the data will be analyzed and, most importantly, a review of safety issues related to the research.
+The prospectus should be written in the format of an RO1 NIH grant proposal.
 The oral defense of the dissertation prospectus is designed to test the student's overall comprehension of the problem selected for investigation and to identify weaknesses in the student's background so that appropriate additional coursework might be suggested.
 It also provides a forum for the student to receive input and advice from experienced researchers.
 Approval of the prospectus implies that the proposed research is suitable for the Ph.D. degree and can be accomplished with the resources available.
 It does not guarantee that the student's effort in conducting the research will in all cases satisfy degree requirements.
-It is the responsibility of the candidate to write the proposition without the aid of others.
+It is the responsibility of the candidate to write the prospectus proposal without the aid of others.